Finding password manager apps for macOS is not an easy job.

 The software is primarily free, and most of the features are included in the free version.

-But if you want more like multi-factor authentication or Mugshot, then either upgrade to premium for just $1/month or buy one of the bundle packs that come for anywhere between $4-$7/month.
+But if you want more like multi-factor authentication or Mugshot, then either upgrade to premium plan for just $1/month or buy one of the bundle packs that come for anywhere between $4-$7/month.

 These bundle packs include some add on products that help you enhance your overall experience with the LogmeOnce password manager.